University of Delaware Athletics

 DeLuca began his coaching career at his alma mater and was an integral part of restoring the Cornell lacrosse program back to the upper echelon of Division I lacrosse during his time as an Assistant Coach, Recruiting Coordinator, Defensive Coordinator, Associate Head Coach and Head Coach.
 In total, DeLuca spent 17 years at Cornell, including four years as a player for the Big Red before serving as an assistant coach for two seasons.
 A brief two-year hiatus took DeLuca away from Ithaca and into the business world, but he returned in the summer of 2002 and he was promoted to the top assistant position and recruiting coordinator in the summer of 2003.
 He became the first Mario St. George Boiardi Assistant Coach of Men’s Lacrosse the following year and was promoted to Associate Head Coach following the 2007 season.
 His efforts helped to guide the Big Red to nine NCAA Tournament appearances from 2004 to 2013.
 Cornell competed in four NCAA national semifinal games, a national championship game and captured ten Ivy League Championships in eleven years during that span.
 DeLuca was named as the IMLCA Assistant Coach of the Year in 2007.

-In his first season serving as Cornell’s Head Coach, DeLuca led the Big Red to a 14-3 record and became only the second coach in the history of the Ivy League to post an undefeated Ivy record in his first season, joining Ned Harkness (Cornell, 1966).
+In his first season serving as Cornell’s head coach, DeLuca led the Big Red to a 14-3 record and became only the second coach in the history of the Ivy League to post an undefeated Ivy record in his first season, joining Ned Harkness (Cornell, 1966).
 After subsequently leading the Big Red to their first Ivy League Tournament Championship in program history, DeLuca became the first coach in the history of the Ivy League to lead his team to an 8-0 record in conference play as well as the first coach in Cornell history to lead the Big Red to the NCAA tournament in his first season.

-The following year in 2012, despite losing Rob Pannell, the reigning USILA National Player of the Year, in just the second game of the season, DeLuca guided the Big Red as high as No. 3 in the national rankings and captured the program’s historic 700th win in program history over upstate rival Syracuse.
+The following year in 2012, despite losing Rob Pannell, the reigning USILA National Player of the Year, in just the second game of the season, DeLuca guided the Big Red as high as No. 3 in the national rankings and captured the program’s historic 700th win in program history over rival Syracuse.
 Cornell finished with a 9-4 record overall and a mark of 4-2 record in the league, good for a second-place finish in the league standings while advancing to the Ivy League Tournament semifinals.

 In 2013 DeLuca led Cornell to an outstanding 14-4 record overall, losing three regular season games by a single goal.
 Cornell advanced to the NCAA Final Four with convincing playoff wins over the 6th and 3rd ranked teams in the country before falling in the National Semifinal to eventual National Champion Duke by 2 goals.
 Twelve student-athletes earned All-America recognition under DeLuca’s tutelage, including five first team selections.